Redocly/redoc/docs/config.md

 If set to `true`, the API definition is considered untrusted and all HTML/Markdown is sanitized to prevent XSS.

+# downloadUrls

+Set the URLs used to download the OpenAPI description or other documentation related files from the API documentation page.

 ## Deprecated Functional settings

+### hideDownloadButton

+Hides the 'Download' button for saving the API definition source file. **This setting does not make the API definition private**; it just hides the button.

+### requiredPropsFirst

+Shows required properties in schemas first, ordered in the same order as in the required array.

+### jsonSampleExpandLevel

+Sets the default expand level for JSON payload samples (response and request body).
+The default value is 2, and the maximum supported value is '+Infinity'.
+It can also be configured as a string with the special value `all` that expands all levels.

+_Default: 2_

+### schemaExpansionLevel

+Specifies whether to automatically expand schemas in Reference docs.
+Set it to `all` to expand all schemas regardless of their level, or set it to a number to expand schemas up to the specified level.
+For example, `schemaExpansionLevel: 3` expands schemas up to three levels deep.
+The default value is `0`, meaning no schemas are expanded automatically.

 ### expandDefaultServerVariables